thep1geon/gmu-underwater-robotics/sim/README.md

 # Simulation

-Physics engine built from the bottom up with nothing but OpenGL, Mach-GLFW (GLFW bindings for Zig), and whatever linear algerba library I choose, for the sole purpose of being used for GMU's PLUNGE Robotics team.
+Physics engine built from the bottom up with nothing but OpenGL, Mach-GLFW (GLFW bindings for Zig), and Zalgebra for linear algebra, for the sole purpose of being used for GMU's PLUNGE Robotics team.
+But making it a more general physics engine is part of the plan.

 ## Why